ValeryAndreevichPushkarev/PositionalEncoding/README.md

 TODO:
 Check different methods to merge N to 1 signals like OR. (use pulldown resistors in AND, and so).
-Add signed versions of commands (replace add\sub with one command).
+Add signed versions of commands (replace add\sub with one command. add, mul, div for 4 bit numbers).

+Add Floating point versions of commands (first n-th significant bits, exponentional part) or make separate module.

+Add modules to convert from/into positional encoding.

 Change formatting in ComputationUnits and ComputationUnitsGenerator.
 Add script to generate 10-100 cores connected to one bus/memory block.